-As a result of the growth in population, the demand for water resources has increased over the period of time.
-And, as we all know, water is required at every stage of the manufacturing and production processes all over the world.
-The water requirement varies based on several factors, i.e. Industry and capacity.
-As per the statistics, nearly 20 – 60% of (usable) water is being consumed by industries in different geographies.
-In order to address the current water scarcity, industries are installing wastewater treatment plants far more than ever before.
+The demand for water resources has increased over time as the world’s population has grown.
+And, as we all know, water is required at every stage of manufacturing and production processes worldwide.
+The amount of water required varies depending on numerous factors, including industry and capacity.
+According to data, industries in various geographies consume between 20 and 60% of (usable) water.
+To solve the current water scarcity, industry is building more wastewater treatment plants than ever before.

-There are various processes included in treating the wastewater such as Physico-chemical pre-treatment, biological treatment, membrane filtration, electrodialysis, evaporation, and crystallization.
-These are being differentiated as primary, secondary, and tertiary treatments, and the decision (which treatment to be used) is made based on several factors including the financial evaluation and local regulations.
+Water treatment procedures include physicochemical pre-treatment, biological treatment, membrane filtration, electrodialysis, evaporation, and crystallization.
+These are classified as primary, secondary, and tertiary treatments, and the decision (which treatment to take) is based on a number of criteria, including financial considerations and local legislation.

-In some cases, industries are considering minimal liquid discharge (MLD) or Zero Liquid Discharge (ZLD) to treat and concentrate wastewater further.
-Several industries recover valuable minerals in the concentration / crystallization section which makes investment attractive.
+In some circumstances, companies are investigating minimal liquid discharge (MLD) or zero liquid discharge (ZLD) technologies to further treat and concentrate wastewater.
+Several companies recover rich minerals during the concentration / crystallization process, making investment appealing.

-During this process after membrane filtration, the water is further processed by evaporation to recover maximum water from the reject.
-Due to the salts and sediments in the reject water, MEE (Multi effect Evaporators) or MVR (Mechanical Vapor recompression) evaporator systems tend to foul which results in a decrease in heat transfer efficiency and an increase in operational cost.
+After membrane filtration, the water is further treated by evaporation to recover the greatest amount of water from the reject.
+Multi-effect Evaporators (MEE) or Mechanical Vapor Recompression (MVR) evaporator systems tend to foul because of salts and sediments deposition, resulting in a loss in heat transfer efficiency and an increase in operational expense.

-With the help of Klaren’s self-cleaning heat exchanger technology, you can achieve up to zero fouling operations in your evaporation system and run the plant without any operational constraints.
+You can achieve up to zero-fouling operations in your evaporation system with the help of KLAREN self-cleaning heat exchanger technology and run the plant without any operating limits.

 Contact us for more information.